Johnson Hagood (United States Army officer): Inventions

 Among his inventions were the Hagood tripod mount, mortar deflection board, and other apparatus connected with sea-coast defense.

 Political controversy

-Toward the end of the career, Hagood was embroiled in political controversy when he criticized President Franklin Delano Roosevelt's New Deal, saying their funding was "stage money".
+Toward the end of the career, Hagood was embroiled in political controversy when he criticized President Franklin Delano Roosevelt's New Deal, saying its funding was "stage money".
 Soon after his comments became public on February 10, 1936, he was relieved from command of the Eighth Corps Area (headquartered at Fort Sam Houston, Texas).
 Hagood requested a meeting with Roosevelt to explain himself, and was granted three months leave.
 Hagood's friends in the U.S. Congress pressured Roosevelt to give him a new command, however, and less than half the leave had elapsed before he was given command of the Fifth Corps Area, headquartered in Chicago, Illinois.
 Just one day after assuming command May 1, he asked for and was granted immediate retirement.
 After one month of leave, he officially left the U.S. Army on May 31, 1936.